When are shows?

-Storytellers give us their expressed permission to record and distribute their stories, though they always have the choice to opt out of having their stories and likeness posted publicly afterwards.
-We like to remind them that regardless, the audience cannot unhear what has been said.
+Storytellers give us their expressed permission to record and share their stories, though they always have the choice to opt out of having their stories and likeness posted publicly afterwards.
+We always remind them that regardless, the folks in the room cannot unhear what they've said.

 How can I get involved?

 Come to our shows!
+Attend our workshops!
 Bring your friends!
-Encourage people to listen to and tell stories!
+Listen to stories!
+Tell stories!
+Encourage your loved ones to do the same!
 Put your name in the hat!

 Seriously: we want you with us at our live events.
 And word of mouth is how most folks find out about us.
-If you’re on Facebook, rsvping to our events and inviting your friends really helps grow our reach and find new people in the community!
+If you’re on Instagram, follow us.
+If you're on Facebook, rsvping to our events and inviting your friends helps grow our reach and find new people in the community!

 Want to lend a hand the night of the show or otherwise?
 We always need a few volunteers.
 Have a resource, a venue, theme suggestion or other idea?
 Write to us and let us know.